Blog

 Idaho National Laboratory

-6. ATR helps save lives.
+6. ATR helps save lives and advance space exploration.

 7. ATR is a historic landmark.

-Fifty years and counting.
+Fifty-eight years and counting.
 The ATR complex was named a historic landmark by the American Nuclear Society in 2016 for its countless contributions to nuclear research.
 DOE plans to keep the test reactor up and running for decades to come.

 Learn more about ATR in this fact sheet by Idaho National Laboratory.